If you do online shopping or have an online business of your own, you must have seen the Terms and Conditions.

 Terms and Conditions Acceptance: Click to Accept

-To bound your customers to your Terms and Conditions, make sure they review and accept them before purchasing a product from you.
+To bind your customers to your Terms and Conditions, make sure they review and accept them before purchasing a product from you.

 This is called the “click to accept” option, which I’m sure you have seen many times when you purchased something online.